 The idea came from my friend Nick Hould, who worked in a web agency as an analytics analyst before joining The Starter League.
 Like many agencies, they were reinventing the wheel.
 The agency was hand coding analytics dashboards for their clients, starting from scratch every time.
-So, were working on Dashboardly to stop the wheel from being reinvented.
+So, were working on a tool that we’re currently calling Dashboardly (TBD) to stop the wheel from being reinvented.

-We completed the first version of Dashboardly at this weekends 24-hour Builders Hackathon.
+We completed the first version this weekends 24-hour Builders Hackathon.
 Not bad for a group of people that have only been developers for six weeks?

 Designing for Data Clarity